Detecting Social Media Manipulation in Low-Resource Languages: Data: US 2016 Presidential Election

 \section{Data: US 2016 Presidential Election}

 In this study, we use Twitter as a test-bed to detect the activity of malicious accounts focusing on the 2016 US presidential election.
-Tweets were collected through the Twitter Streaming API using 23 election keywords (5 for Donald Trump, 4 for Hillary Clinton, 3 for third-party candidates, and 11 for the general election terms). \rev{A list of the more popular keywords and the associated number of tweets is given in Table \ref{tab:hashtags}. } The collection was carried out between September 16, 2016 and October 21, 2016.
-From the set of collected tweets, duplicates were removed, which may have been captured by accidental redundant queries to the Twitter API.
-The dataset, about 42 million tweets posted by almost 6 million distinct users, was first published by \cite{bessi2016social}. \rev{Since the Streaming API searches within all metadata, other languages were collected despite the keywords being in English.} \rev{While the dataset was collected in 2016, we verified if the accounts were still active on the Twitter platform in early 2019.}
+The dataset, about 42 million tweets posted by almost 6 million distinct users, was first published by \cite{bessi2016social}.
+Tweets were collected through the Twitter Streaming API using 23 election keywords (5 for Donald Trump, 4 for Hillary Clinton, 3 for third-party candidates, and 11 for the general election terms).
+The collection was carried out between September 16, 2016 and October 21, 2016.
+From the set of collected tweets, duplicates were removed, which may have been captured by accidental redundant queries to the Twitter API. \rev{A list of the most popular keywords and associated number of tweets is given in Table \ref{tab:hashtags}. } \rev{Although all the keywords are in English, tweets in other languages were collected.}

 We identified over 60 different languages, with the highest number of tweets written in European languages.
 In particular, there were over 37.6 million English tweets posted by nearly 5 million users.
 We found a noticeable number of tweets in Tagalog, an Austronesian language which is the first language of a quarter of the population of the Philippines, and the second language of more than half of the rest.
 As the fourth-most common language by number of speakers in the United States \cite{acs}, behind only English, Spanish, and Chinese, Tagalog represents the top low-resource language in our data by number of tweets.
 The US is also home to one of the largest population of Filipino emigrants living outside of the Philippines.
 Additionally, Tagalog's low-resource status is further confirmed by an analysis of the size of its Wikipedia---a common proxy for estimating the amount of digital resources in a language.
-Tagalog's Wikipedia is ranked 73rd by number of articles,\footnote{https://meta.wikimedia.org/wiki/List\_of\_Wikipedias} in sharp contrast to its prevalence in our dataset.
+Tagalog's Wikipedia is currently ranked 101st by number of articles,\footnote{https://meta.wikimedia.org/wiki/List\_of\_Wikipedias} in sharp contrast to its prevalence in our dataset.
 For this reason, we focus our attention on Tagalog as the target language in this work.